VRP-REP/translator/README.md

 #Instances translator
 This projects aims to make it easy to translate VRP instances to the VRP-REP unified format, based on XML.

-For the moment, the translator converts most of TSPLIB95 files, using conventions as described in [the official document](http://www.iwr.uni-heidelberg.de/groups/comopt/software/TSPLIB95/DOC.PS).
+For the moment, the translator converts most of TSPLIB95 files, using conventions as described in [the official document](http://www.iwr.uni-heidelberg.de/groups/comopt/software/TSPLIB95/DOC.PS), and Solomon-based instances.

 ##Overview of datasets